Yaroslav40k/WebRoomba/README.md

                Go to your ".jar" file directory.
                Type the following command: java -jar webroomba-1.0.jar.

-2. By default, WebRoomba service picks port 8080 and fails if it is already in use.
+  *  By default, WebRoomba service picks port 8080 and fails if it is already in use.

-3. On http://localhost:8080/h2-console will be in-memory H2 data base console.
+  *  On http://localhost:8080/h2-console will be in-memory H2 data base console.
 Since in the task requirements, it was clearly stated, that we need to persist  each input and output to a DB.
      You can check it every time after an application has started.

 ## Sending commands

-An application provides 3 different endpoints:
+A. An application provides 3 different endpoints:

 * POST http://localhost:8080/api/action/run - runs application main logic
-* GET http://localhost:8080/api/statistic/inputs - returns all inputs from current session
-* GET http://localhost:8080/api/statistic/outputs - returns all outputs from current session

-* Response statuses:
+B. Response statuses:
 * 200: The instruction processed successfully
 * 400: Bad request - you have made a mistake in input JSON
 * 500: There was an unknown problem  in WebRoomba application.

-* Headers:
+C. Headers:
 * Accept: application/json
 * Content-type: application/json;charset=UTF-8

-* Input example:
+D. Input example:
 {"roomSize": [5,5],"coords": [0,0],"patches": [[0,2],[0,3],[0,4]],"instructions": "WNNES"}

 * roomSize - size of a grid (X and Y length)